Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 Where: 39 Armenian Street, Singapore 179941

-13. ArtScience Museum
+12. ArtScience Museum

 You’ll know ArtScience Museum from its iconic home along Marina Bay.
 Aside from having some serious Insta credentials from the outside, there are loads to snap inside too.
 Have your cameras ready!
 We’re also big fans of how interactive the exhibits are, especially the refreshed Future World: Where Art Meets Science.
-See below for all the full deets…
+See below for all the deets…

 The exhibit – Future World: Where Art Meets Science